Jul 22, 2021

 How long do floating timber floors last?

-The main factor here is the amount of foot traffic that the floorboards are subjected to.
-You also have to factor in the type of floorboard.
+The main factor here is the amount and type of traffic that the floorboards are subjected to.
+You also have to factor in the type & quality level of the floorboards.
 Thankfully, floating timber floorboards can simply be replaced if one gets damaged, which is a massive advantage over hardwood that is nailed or glued down.

-You could say that floating timber floors could last perpetually in this regard, but that’s still not 100% accurate.
-You can get 20-30 years before you consider replacing the floorboards.
+You could say that floating timber floors could last a lifetime, but that’s not 100% accurate.
+You could get 20-30 years out of a premium quality engineered floor. if you look after the floor well, minimise scratch risks and use the correct cleaning products.

 What are the material choices for floating timber floorboards?